-Important: The Fast Clone Console requires Java Runtime Environment (JRE) 1.7 x64 or later to connect to these Hadoop targets.
+Important: The Fast Clone Console requires the 64-bit Java Runtime Environment (JRE) 1.8 to connect to these Hadoop targets.

 5. For Hive targets, select a database in the Database list.

 The Fast Clone Console uses the definition of the selected database to determine the location of flat files that store table data on the HDFS.